OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 The structure is a hash where any key different to ``:order`` will contain the configuration of one LDAP server we want to query.
 The special key ``:order`` holds an array with the order we want to query the configured servers.

-.. note:: Items of the ``:order`` are the server names or nested arrays of server names representing the **availability group**.
+.. note:: Items of the ``:order`` are the server names, or nested arrays of server names, representing the **availability group**.
 The items in the ``:order`` are processed one by one until the user is successfully authenticated, or the end of the list is reached.
-Inside the availability group, only the very first server which can be successfully connected is queried.
+Inside the availability group, only the very first server which can be successfully connected to is queried.
 Any server not listed in ``:order`` won't be queried.

 +-----------------------+-------------------------------------------------+
 |        VARIABLE       |                   DESCRIPTION                   |